 Note: Due to current public health directives, some businesses and attractions may be temporarily closed or may have reduced hours or services, so we recommend that you call ahead or visit their websites for the most up-to-date information.
-As well, under the province-wide curfew in effect from January 9 to February 8, 2021, residents must be home between 8 p.m. and 5 a.m. so plan your activities accordingly.
+As well, under the current curfew, residents must be home between 8 p.m. and 5 a.m. so plan your activities accordingly.
 For more details on the current situation in Montréal, click here.

 © Eva Blue - Tourisme Montréal

 Mount Royal Park: A naturally beautiful getaway steps away from downtown and the Plateau, “The Mountain” features not only a variety of wild flora and fauna but the same designer as New York's Central Park (Frederick Law Olmsted), a 103-foot-tall illuminated cross and a weekly Sunday gathering called the Tam-tams at the George-Étienne Cartier Monument.
 Drive or bus to Beaver Lake for a boat ride in summer or ice skating and tobogganing in winter, walk the steps up to the Mount Royal Chalet and the Kondiaronk Belvedere lookout for amazing views of the city, and discover even more on a guided walk or a snowshoe trek.